melbourne-lab/canopy_flowering/notes/field_notes_2021.md

 I did see a Bombus (one of the small ones - mixtus? didn't get a great look) look at but skip *Thermopsis* but did land on a wallflower in plot 59.

 Lots more flowers from Monday to today than there were from last Friday to Monday.
 Must have been a few good warm-ish days.
 Makes me wonder about springing and path dependence...

+### Jul 3 2021

+Wow very much a dogshit day.
+Tried to put out sensors today.
+The first and worst was plot 6 - tried both corners and eventually had something off-level that collapsed when trying to fix.
+In retrospect I think it was because the hose clamp was too high, which let the pole move freely from the bottom and tip over easily.
+The hose clamp looks like it may be done.
+I took this unit out of the ground (partially assembled).
+It's possible that the un-filed bottom damaged the cable for the sensor.
+Hmm...

+Otherwise I successfully installed sensors in plots 19, 25, and 48.

+### Jul 5 2021

+Typical flowering observations took about three hours.
+Fewer than ten new tags put out.There were a lot more flowers that finished than in the previous two visits - possibly due to nice weather over the weekend.
+I think we may be past *Thermopsis* peak.
+However I am noticing a lot of *Campanula* looking like it will flower in full.
+Interestingly, I saw these most in the pine forest.

+Think it's time to take "done" flowers off the *Thermopsis* sheet.
+Should also edit the sheet to call any plants with *decreasing* done flowers done (rather than requiring them to be the same) as well as collected tags (I did collect two).

+I took out the card for sensor 48 today.
+For equipment, I brought the cable cutters and extra cards.
+However, I did not bring  cable ties.
+If ever doing card and battery swapping while sampling, I'll need to bring these.
+Otherwise the logger will be dangling.
+I collected the card by simply slipping a sheet of paper with the plot and SP510 number inside the plastic case for the card.
+The logger was left dangling from around 11 to 1 pm.

+I also tried putting out more sensors today but got rained out.
+Radar for that area is useless!